Our activity centre offers a stimulating, inclusive and varied range of services, many of which are listed on our Home page.

 The cottage, based in beautiful Pickering, North Yorkshire, offers a safe and comfortable base for ABI survivors and their families to enjoy a very well-priced break.

-Dealing with ambiguously-worded financial paperwork can be overwhelming for any of us, let alone for those managing acquired brain injury.
+Dealing with ambiguously-worded financial paperwork can be very overwhelming for those managing acquired brain injury.
 However, you don’t have to wade through it alone.

-We are always happy to do the best we can to assist our clients with PIP or ESA paperwork, so if you’re finding yourself swamped, confused or stressed with it all, come and talk to us and we’ll do all we can to support you.
+We can assist our clients with PIP or ESA paperwork, so if you’re finding yourself swamped or confused, do get in touch.

 We’re also pleased to share that the Community Law service provides an outreach group at Irthlingborough Library (just upstairs) on the third Thursday of every month.
 If you think this could be helpful, let us know and we’ll be pleased to come along with you.